gallium-aurum-yttrium/easy-v2ray/README.md

     - Origin Keep-alive Timeout: 5
     - HTTP Port: 80
     - HTTPS Port: 443

+  - In the "Behaviors" tab of AWS, edit the default behavior and select `Use legacy cache settings` in "Cache and origin request settings".
+If this is not enabled, the websockets connection will fail

   - Use your CloudFront domain name from a browser to ensure that it is setup correctly, for example https://sdfgdfcg4352y.cloudfront.net

 ## Install V2Ray